10 Key Qualities That Make a Good Real Estate Agent

 A real estate agent with empathy realizes it’s not just a piece of property to you.

-An empathetic realtor gets it.
+Because an empathetic Realtor gets it.

 They understand the emotional challenges you’re facing and will reassure you to provide you with mental and emotional ease.